- Vice-Chancellor and President

 - Current and prospective Western Sydney University students should visit the Western Sydney International (opens in a new window) website.

-- Study in Australia (opens in a new window) the Australian Government's website for international students, contains important information, including an extensive fact sheet, for student visa holders about living and studying in Australia, including your consumer rights and responsibilities as an international student and key things you should know before and during your stay.
+- Study in Australia (opens in a new window) the Australian Government's website for international students, contains important information, such as an extensive fact sheet (opens in a new window) for student visa holders about living and studying in Australia, including your consumer rights and responsibilities as an international student and key things you should know before and during your stay.

 Information for Western Sydney University Students and Staff

-Students and staff can contact the Western Sydney University ESOS Compliance Officer for further information or explanation.
+Students and staff can contact the Western Sydney University’s Executive Governance Officer responsible for ESOS for further information or explanation.